 It’s just a coffee maker…right?

-Generally, the coffee makers you see at your local department stores are inexpensive (under $30) small appliances, but that isn’t the case with the Zojirushi EC-YSC100-XB whose price tag is well over that.
+Generally, the coffee makers at your local department stores are inexpensive (under $30) small appliances, but that isn’t the case with the Zojirushi EC-YSC100-XB whose price tag is well over that.

 But the Zojirushi isn’t one of those kinds of coffee makers.
 It just makes coffee…right?